 When arriving in Mumbai and subsequently Delhi, I had 4 – 6 weeks to find and book myself in with a doctor and sort the hospital to deliver our baby.
 Having never experienced India before, when we were moving to Mumbai I was given a local contact Sunita, who was so amazing in the help she gave me.
 I couldn’t thank her enough, she eventually told me very clearly “enough with your thank you’s, just promise to be my friend”!
 And that sums up our Indian experience.
 We met some incredible people, through them we had amazing experiences, and the shores of India will always hold a piece of our hearts.

 Being a parent while living abroad is challenging.
 Some days it’s totally overwhelming, and you really don’t have a ‘normal’ support base of family and friends.
-But in so many ways, because of that, as expats you skip so much of the niceties that come with making new friends.
-You jump straight into the nitty gritty of life.
-I had a gorgeous friend Laurie, visiting me in hospital the day after having Samantha, I had only met her two weeks prior but we became instant friends for life.
-I love the quote by Jim Henson, which sums up the friends you make in expat life - “there’s not a word yet, for old friends who just met”.
+But in so many ways, because of that, as Expats you skip so much of the niceties that come with making new friends.
+You jump straight into the nitty-gritty of life.
+I had a gorgeous friend, Laurie, visiting me in the hospital the day after having Samantha, I had only met her two weeks prior but we became instant friends for life.
+I love the quote by Jim Henson, which sums up the friends you make in Expat life – “there’s not a word yet, for old friends who just met”.

 Our locations haven’t always been considered ‘easy’ places to live, but I have become very adept at making things work (and work well).
 I do my research online before arriving (and this has become much easier in recent years) and I ask questions early on that make the settling in process much faster.
 I don’t wait to be told, I go out and source the information I need.
 The quicker you can settle yourself and your family, the more enjoyment you get out of the overall experience.
 My friends will tell you, I have also become an expert in finding ‘silver linings’ in situations that don’t go as planned… even when living in a hotel room for nine months with a baby and a toddler while our apartment takes “two weeks m’am” to be ready!
 Every time I asked, “two weeks m’am”… in the end I just stopped asking.
 You can imagine that housewarming party!

 It was arriving in Taipei that I decided to do things differently.
 I wouldn’t just throw myself into volunteering as I had previously, I would step back and take my time and I made the decision to do something ‘for me’.
-I undertook a course - “Business Idea Accelerator” which is about building a portable business, and it literally took me from zero to hero!
+I undertook a course – “Business Idea Accelerator” which is about building a portable business, and it literally took me from zero to hero!
 I developed my business concept and tested the prototype for Expat Parenting Abroad and the Support Group for Mums Abroad to help people understand how to make the most of Expat life.

 Expat life has provided me with so many opportunities, often these are disguised as hardships.
-But when you really put yourself out there and think of how to make the most of Expat life, truly step outside your comfort zone, you discover all that you are capable of and I promise you won’t be disappointed.
+But when you really put yourself out there and think of how to make the most of Expat life, truly step outside your comfort zone, you discover all that you are capable of.
+I promise you won’t be disappointed.